Atlantex Power vs NRG Energy

 Q: When should I choose NRG Energy over Atlantex Power? ▼

-You want a company that's survived 30 Texas summers (Atlantex Power has 1).
+You want a company that's survived 29 Texas summers (Atlantex Power has 2).
 You want more green plan variety (check if they have actual renewable generation backing).
-You use power at night (pool pump, EV charging, night owl habits).
-You want options—6 plan types vs 1.
+You want a prepaid pay-as-you-go option—Atlantex Power doesn't offer one.
+You want options—8 plan types vs 4.
 More complexity, but more ways to optimize.

 Q: What is the main difference between Atlantex Power and NRG Energy? ▼

-NRG Energy leads in track record, plan options.
+NRG Energy leads in track record, credit flexibility, plan options.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.

 Q: Is Atlantex Power or NRG Energy cheaper? ▼